On the Coexistence of Stability and Incentive Compatibility in Fractional Matchings: Preliminaries and Overview of Main Results

-Recall that our model is identical to that of Gale and Shapley with the exception that the preferences are available in cardinal form.
-As a result, we can always derive an instance of the type studied by Gale and Shapley given $I=\langle M, W, U, V \rangle$.
+Recall that our model is identical to that of Gale and Shapley with the difference that the preferences are available in cardinal form.
+Clearly, we can always derive an instance of the type studied by Gale and Shapley given $I=\langle M, W, U, V \rangle$.
 Consequently, a stable integral matching always exists.
-Further, no stable matching will have unmatched agents, as the number of men and women are equal.
-Also, it is easy to see that integral matchings that are stable under our definition are also stable under Gale and Shapley's original definition.
-Hence, throughout our analysis, we will assume these facts, without explicitly stating them.
+Further, no stable matching will leave any agent unmatched, as the number of men is equal to the number of women.
+Also, it is easy to see that integral matchings that are stable under our definition are also stable under the original definition of Gale and Shapley.
+We will, throughout our analysis, use these facts, without explicitly stating them.

-We explore the existence of incentive compatible mechanisms to find stable fractional matchings.
-This paper aims for what is generally known as Bayesian Incentive Compatibility.
-That is, we shall say that a mechanism is incentive compatible if \textbf{truthful revelation} of preferences by all agents is a Nash Equilibrium for \emph{all input instances}.
-We show that there does not exist a mechanism to find a stable fractional matching which is incentive compatible for all agents.
-This clearly negates any possibility of a mechanism where truthful revelation is a dominant strategy even for general settings.
+Our objective is to investigate the existence of incentive compatible mechanisms to find stable fractional matchings.
+A mechanism is incentive compatible if \textbf{truthful revelation} of utilities by all agents is a Nash Equilibrium for \emph{all input instances}.
+That is, for any agent, when all other agents are honest in reporting their utilities, being honest in the reporting of their own utilities will maximize their utility.